iSmashButtons/Manufacturing-Scripts/README.md

 - missing address (number without a corresponding address, eg: `0.1234`)
 - decimal values exceeding 4 digits.

-A report is output for each file.
+A log is output for each file.
 The report lists a terse error description along with the line numbers where the error appears.
 Some "errors", like leading/trailing spaces, don't cause any trouble at the machine but they are ugly.
 For these errors the total number of lines is output instead of unique line numbers.

-Initially my plan was for *nc-linter* to find and fix errors in NC programs.
-I decided against this because a bug in *nc-linter* could lead to bad fixes in hundreds of NC programs.
-Instead, *nc-linter* will only report on what is wrong with each file, giving you the type of error and the line on which it is located.
-A human will still need to fix the errors directly.
-As with all things CNC related, what mistakes will or will not be tolerated varies from control to control.
-Some modern controls don't require transmission markers (`%`) or use a letter other than `O` for program address. *nc-linter* is written with Haas & FANUC controllers in mind.

 ## cabinet-project